 Over the last decade the limitations of the past services provided to those who have suffered due to the troubles has been recognised.
 Funding has been provided to develop professional, evidence based accredited, accessible and confidential psychology and counselling services combined with a complementary therapeutic approach to release physical tension and promote a more relaxed frame of mind.

-Considering seeing a clinical psychologist or counsellor can be very daunting.
+Considering seeing a counsellor can be very daunting.
 It can be very difficult to know what to expect, and be unsure as to how it might feel talking to a professional about difficult things you may have experienced recently, or indeed often in the past.

 For so many years in Northern Ireland many people have been exposed to much psychological distress and trauma.
 As human beings we try and process this trauma as best as possible with the skills we have.
 A common way of coping with such difficulties is to distance ourselves from our emotional pain.
 This is a very natural react to any threat.

 The repeated exposure to conflictual and unstable experiences in Northern Ireland have in many of us resulted in “hard states of mind” in order to manage our persecutory and negative feelings.
 Many people have understandably carried around such negative feelings for many years.